San Jose is the capital of Silicon Valley and the third largest city in Northern California.

 The 720-acre park offers 13 miles of trails, from the easy hike along Penitencia Creek to strenuous hikes along the ridges.

-The has a visitor center, a small museum, picnic areas, playgrounds, lawns, sand volleyball pits, mineral springs, lush plant life, woodlands, creek play opportunities, and group camping.
+It has a visitor center, a small museum, picnic areas, playgrounds, lawns, sand volleyball pits, mineral springs, lush plant life, woodlands, creek play opportunities, and group camping.

 Some trails allow horses and mountain bikers, while others are restricted to hikers only.